 For multi-location businesses, site navigation is a great way to ensure searchers find the right location without having to explore the entire sitemap.

 Adding the breadcrumb markup to your site gives Google bots a clearer picture of your site’s hierarchy and displays your categorization structure in the search results.

-While this markup isn’t specific to local SEO, it does add value for mobile users, which of course, make up the majority share of local search.
+While this markup isn’t specific to local SEO, it adds value for mobile users, which of course, make up the majority share of local search.

 Events: If your business hosts concerts, lectures, festivals, or fairs, you can add tags that allow details to show up in the SERPs—along with photos that help you sell tickets.

-Geo-coordinates: Businesses can indicate their local service area, allowing multi-location brands to ensure searchers get information for nearest location.
+Geo-Coordinates: Businesses can show their local service area, allowing multi-location brands to ensure searchers get information for the nearest location.